Sage-Bionetworks/synapse-web-monorepo/README.md

 │  ├── ./SageAccountWeb - Standalone client-only React application for managing a Sage Bionetworks user account │  └── ./synapse-oauth-signin - Standalone client-only React application used to authenticate and consent to an app that uses Synapse OAuth2+OIDC services
-├── ./projects - Libraries and utilities that may or may not be published to NPM │  └── ./synapse-react-client - React components and utilities used in Synapse.org and portals └── ./shared - Shared configurations that are referenced across all projects
+├── ./projects - Libraries and utilities that may or may not be published to NPM │  ├── ./synapse-react-client - React components and utilities used in Synapse.org and portals │  ├── ./synapse-types - TypeScript definitions and utility functions for Synapse REST API objects │  └── ./vite-config - Shared configuration files for Vite used by apps └── ./shared - Configuration files that are referenced across all projects
 ```

 ## Release Cycle